flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 I have to say, the evolution of optical storage is an interesting topic in itself, and as the CD evolved into the [DVD](playstation-2#medium) and [beyond](playstation-3#tab-8-1-blu-ray-discs), advanced mechanisms for sensing, encoding, and error correction made its way into consumer hardware - culminating in standards that dominated game distribution across multiple generations.

+#### The Saturn's CD

+So far, I’ve been discussing the wider standard, but in the case of the Saturn, Sega adopted the **CD‑ROM XA** format (short for 'CD-ROM eXtended Architecture').
+This is a superset of the CD‑ROM format that allows to store data, uncompressed audio, and interleaved multimedia tracks [@games‑disc].
+The latter is essential for slow‑speed drives, allowing audio and images to be streamed at a reasonable rate, a capability particularly useful for video playback.
+Speaking of, video playback must still be decompressed, and for that Sega shipped an optional card called 'Video CD'.

 ### Development

-At first, Sega did not provide comprehensive software libraries or development tools (in fact, the initial documentation was inaccurate), so the only way to achieve good performance was through *harsh* assembly.
+At first, Sega did not provide comprehensive software libraries or development tools (in fact, the initial documentation contained several inaccuracies), meaning the only way to achieve acceptable performance was through *harsh* assembly.
+Eventually, Sega shipped a complete Software Development Kit (SDK), hardware kits and additional support libraries to ease I/O and graphics operations.

-Eventually, Sega released complete SDKs, hardware kits and additional libraries to ease I/O and graphics operations.
-Overall, games were written using a combination of **C** and various assembly languages targeting individual components.
+That said, Sega Saturn games were ultimately written using a combination of **C** and various assembly languages targeting individual components.

 ### I/O